'After all these years, Baby John deserves the truth'

 “But Joanne Hayes was the main or dominant force in the liaison between herself and Jeremiah Locke.

-Speaking on The Late Late Show after the tribunal, Ms Hayes said she felt she was the one on trial, not the gardaí.
+Speaking onafter the tribunal, Ms Hayes said she felt she was the one on trial, not the gardaí.

 “I didn’t expect a clap on the back, but I didn’t expect it would go so hard on me,” she said.